su8/pinky-bar/README.md

 I do advise you to use the long options syntax.

 If any option depends on argument, don't put any space between the option and the argument.
+Only true if you are not using the `--shell` option.

 Use one option per line.
 Contrary to your shell, the "parser" won't expand ~/my\_script.pl to /home/CurrentUser/my\_script.pl